Fifth Column (band)

-Fifth Column was a Canadian all-female post-punk band from Toronto, formed in the early 1980s.
+Fifth Column was a Canadian all-female post-punk band from Toronto, which formed in 1980 and broke up in 1995.

 History

+The band began as a trio named Second Unit, with GB Jones on drums, Kathleen Pirrie Adams on bass, and Janet Martin on guitar.
+Caroline Azar saw this group play in the fall of 1980, and shortly after successfully auditioned as singer, and this lineup played their first gig as Fifth Column in late 1980.

 The band took the name Fifth Column from their interpretation of an alleged military manoeuvre by fascist Francisco Franco during the Spanish Civil War, in which Nazi-aligned nationalist insurrectionists within besieged Republican Madrid, called the Fifth column, aided the four columns (north, south, east and west) outside the city's perimeters.